stanfordnmbl/osim-rl/README.md

 # NIPS2018: AI for prosthetics

 This repository contains software required for participation in the NIPS 2018 Challenge: AI for prosthetics.
 See more details about the challenge [here](https://www.crowdai.org/challenges/nips-2018-ai-for-prosthetics-challenge).
+See full documentation of our reinforcement learning environment [here](https://osim-rl.stanford.edu).
+In this document we will give very basic steps to get you set up for the challenge!

-In this competition, you are tasked with developing a controller to enable a physiologically-based human model to navigate a complex obstacle course as quickly as possible.
-You are provided with a human musculoskeletal model and a physics-based simulation environment where you can synthesize physically and physiologically accurate motion.
-Potential obstacles include external obstacles like steps, or a slippery floor, along with internal obstacles like muscle weakness or motor noise.
-You are scored based on the distance you travel through the obstacle course in a set amount of time.
+In this competition, you are tasked with developing a controller to enable a physiologically-based human model with a prosthetic leg to walk and run.
+You are provided with a human musculoskeletal model, a physics-based simulation environment where you can synthesize physically and physiologically accurate motion, and datasets of normal gait kinematics.
+You are scored based on how well your agent adapts to requested velocity vector changing in real time.

 ![HUMAN environment](https://s3.amazonaws.com/osim-rl/videos/running.gif)